qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 5. Locate "C:\WINDOWS\System32\vmcompute.exe" in the list and expand it
 6. Click "Edit"
 7. Scroll down to "Code flow guard (CFG)" and uncheck "Override system settings"
-8. Start vmcompute from an administrator powershell
+8. Start vmcompute from an administrator PowerShell
 ```powershell
 net start vmcompute
 ```

-### Downloading the QEA Docker Images
+## Downloading the QEA Docker Images

-Note: We recommend doing this on the Olin network.
-The resulting series of downloads should take less than 10min, if it gets completely stuck for longer than that, just close the window and retry.
-These downloads are the “container” of code that has what’s called an “image”--a collection of root filesystem changes and execution parameters.
+For a typical broadband Internet connection, the resulting series of downloads should take less than 10min.
+If it gets completely stuck for longer than that, just close the window and retry.
+These downloads are the "container" of code that has what's called an "image"--a collection of root filesystem changes and execution parameters.
 These commands allow your computer and the robot to communicate with each other via MATLAB.

-Assuming Docker is working properly, open the windows “Run” dialog box by hitting the Windows key and ‘r’ simultaneously.
-Type (or cut and paste) the following command into the textbox that pops up and then hit enter (note: you can also use powershell for theses commands if you commit the "cmd /c" and type them directly into powershell).
+Assuming Docker is working properly, open the windows "Run" dialog box by hitting the Windows key and 'r' simultaneously.
+Type (or cut and paste) the following command into the textbox that pops up and then hit enter (note: you can also use PowerShell for these commands if you commit the "cmd /c" and type them directly into Powershell).

 ```